TV Guide (magazine): Annenberg/Triangle era

-The first national issue of TV Guide was released on April 3, 1953, with a circulation of 1,560,000 copies in ten U.S. cities.
+Triangle publications Inc. was inherited by Walter H. Annenburg from his father (Moses L. Annenburg 1878-1942) in 1942, and Annenburg Jr subsequently developed the magazine TV guide.The first national issue of TV Guide was released on April 3, 1953, with a circulation of 1,560,000 copies in ten U.S. cities.
 The inaugural cover featured a photograph of Lucille Ball's newborn son, Desi Arnaz, Jr., with a smaller inset photo of Ball in the corner under the headline: "Lucy's $50,000,000 baby".
 The magazine was printed in digest size, a format it kept for 52 years.
 From its debut until July 2–8, 1954, listings ran Friday through Thursday.
 The July 9–16 issue ran Friday through Friday.
 Beginning July 17–23, 1954, issues ran Saturday through Friday, a format kept until April 2004.

 TV Guide grew out of Triangle Publications’ purchase of several local listings magazines, including TV Forecast (first published May 9, 1948, in Chicago, the first continuously published television listings magazine), TV Digest (in Philadelphia and Pittsburgh, originally called The Local Televiser), and the New York-based Television Guide (renamed TV Guide on March 18, 1950).
 Each of these cities became part of TV Guides initial rollout.